subhanjandas/subhanjandas/README.md

   <summary><b>✨&nbsp;&nbsp;My&nbsp;Portfolio</b></summary>
   <br/>

-I am a Full Stack Developer with 8+ years of experience in developing enterprise applications and open-source software.
+I am passionate about turning raw data into intuitive, interactive dashboards that empower organizations to make data-driven decisions.

-### My Opensource Story
+### My Portfolio
 All of my projects are released as open-source on GitHub, this includes some of my GitHub trending projects:
 - **Database Projects**: PostgreSQL, MySQL -
   - [Data Analysis for Digital Music Store using SQL](https://github.com/subhanjandas/Digital-Music-Store---Data-Analysis-using-SQL) - Data Analysis